-- 5.64 For Works and Plant, if the Bid/Proposal that results in the lowest evaluated cost/best evaluated Proposal is, in the Borrower's opinion, seriously unbalanced or front-loaded, the Borrower may require the Bidder/Proposer to provide written clarifications, including detailed price analyses to demonstrate the consistency of the prices with the scope of Works, proposed methodology, and schedule.
-After evaluating the detailed price analyses (for contracts subject to prior review, with the Bank's no-objection), the Borrower may as appropriate: - a. accept the Bid/Proposal; - b. require that the total amount of the performance security be increased, at the expense of the Bidder/Proposer, to a level not exceeding twenty percent (20%) of the contract price; or - c. reject the Bid/Proposal.
+- 5.64 For Works and Plant, if a Bid/Proposal, in the Borrower's opinion, is seriously unbalanced or front-loaded, the Borrower may require the Bidder/Proposer to provide written clarifications, including detailed price analyses to demonstrate the consistency of the prices with the scope of Works, proposed methodology, and schedule.
+After evaluating the detailed price analyses (for contracts subject to prior review, with the Bank's no-objection), the Borrower may as appropriate: - a. accept the Bid/Proposal;

+- require that the total amount of the performance security be increased, at the expense of the Bidder/Proposer, to a level not exceeding twenty percent (20%) of the contract price; or - c. reject the Bid/Proposal.